loading spinner

 B,D

-Activity note: Getting on/off a bus; driving about 70 miles, approximately 2 hours including stops.
+Activity note: Getting on/off a bus; driving about 70 miles, approximately 2 hours riding time plus stops.
 Walking up to 2 miles throughout the day; some uneven terrain, dirt trails, pavement.

 Morning: We’ll depart by bus to explore the underwater ocean world off Waikiki in a passenger submarine.
 We’ll dive up to 100 feet and see the marine environment including tropical fish, sea turtles, sharks, reefs, sunken ships, and other underwater artifacts seen.
 As the marine animals are in their free flowing natural habitat, what we’ll see is different each day.
-We’ll return back to the hotel, where you will have free time until we depart for our afternoon activity.
+We’ll return to the hotel for some “down time” after our field trip.

 Lunch: This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions.

-Afternoon: Mid-afternoon, we will travel on bus to a taro farm for a cultural experience and dinner with a local Hawaiian group.
-We will "talk story" and learn about the aina (land) through the eyes of a Hawaiian.
+Afternoon: Mid-afternoon, we will travel on bus to a local farm for a cultural experience and dinner with a local Hawaiian group.
+We will "talk story", learn about the aina (land) through the eyes of a Hawaiian, and enjoy Hawaiian dinner together.

 Evening: We will continue our cultural exchange after dinner and ride back to hotel mid-evening.
 Prepare for check-out and flight transfer tomorrow.